iceshard-engine/engine/README.md

 # IceShard

-A small game engine project with the sole purpose to learn, improve and invent.
-Focusing on the best solution for a given problem while not trying to solve everything.
+> IceShard is a small game engine project for the sole purpose of learning, improving, and inventing.
+The engine focuses on solving the most significant problem rather than trying to achieve everything.

 More info about the development approach can be found in our [wiki](https://github.com/iceshard-engine/engine/wiki).